yusuferenayas/react-template/README.md

 # Theme

-Customization of style lib of project.
+Customization style lib of project.
 This section will be reviewed on several subjects.

 ## Usage of Variables